nicode-io/The_Starting_Point/README.md

             ```$ ls environment_name```
         *   Activate your virtual environment:
             ```$ source environment_name/bin/activate```
-        *   From now the start of your command prompt will be your environment name, all packages or library you'll install in it won't be linked to your VPS's system but only to this virtual environment :magic_wand:
+        *   From now the start of your command prompt will be your environment name, all packages or library you'll install in it won't be linked to your (virtual) private server's system but only to this virtual environment :magic_wand:

     *   #####   Close venv virtual environment
         *   *CTRL + D*